NicolasPasche/NicolasPasche/README.md

 ### 🔍 Academic Enrichment
 I've participated in several **university-level STEM programs** for highly motivated students:

 - 🧪 **Early Studies in Stochastics and Combinatorics** at the University of Zurich
+- 🧪 **Early Studies in Vector - and Complex Calculus** at the University of Zurich
 - 🌌 **UZH Masterclass in Particle Physics**
 - 🧮 **ETH Zurich Study Week** in Mathematics